Mjz86/c_colon/README.md

  3. compile the asts to mcc ir-0 .
  4. for every constexpr ir-0 path , evaluate all constexpr code and generate mcc ir-1 files.
  5. for every ir-1 file , optimize the code to ir-2 files.
- 6. link all ir-2 files in the mcc linker to an ir-3 file.
+ 6.  using all of the summary and dependancy graph information,  we make an ir-3 file for each partially-independent unit of execution in the graph to be optimized , we do the processing of these files then we, link all ir-3 files in the mcc linker to an ir-4 file, this is  ThinLTO style .
- 7. map ir-3 the code to the target assembly, while optimizing unnececery register usage , for example by register allocation optimizations and generate an object file.
+ 7. map ir-4 the code to the target assembly, while optimizing unnececery register usage , for example by register allocation optimizations and generate an object file( also happens with the previous step).
  8. link the object files to an executable.